Climate Change and Wildlife - Local Trends

 With the increased focus on climate change and its potential to alter wildlife habitat, the Natural Resources staff at Mecklenburg County Park and Recreation is taking note of shifts in the types of wildlife present in our area.
 Staff has been collecting data on the location and types of wildlife we have in the region for almost 20 years, and some recent observations of animals that have previously never been seen here before may indicate that they are moving into our area due to an increase in annual average temperatures.

-For example, two species of tree frogs - the green tree frog
+For example, two species of birds - the Eurasian Collered Dove

-) have been steadily moving north and east into Mecklenburg County for the past 15-20 years.
-While this may be due to several environmental factors, it may be primarily due to warmer winter temperatures that allow these critters to survive the colder months.
-Interestingly, staff is documenting similar trends with some examples of hummingbirds, songbirds and butterflies as they increasingly stay over the winter in our region.
+) have been moving north and east into Mecklenburg County for the past few years.
+While this may be due to several environmental factors, it may possibly be due to warmer winter temperatures that allow these birds to survive the colder months.
+Interestingly, staff is documenting similar trends with some examples of hummingbirds, amphibians and butterflies as they increasingly stay over the winter in our region.

 - Observe wildlife from a distance by using binoculars or a camera to take pictures.